The Pennsylvania State University

 ___writing ability of a well educated native or native-like speaker of the language

 1. Student.
 I have requested Non-Credit Proficiency Certification as indicated on this form.
 I have read and understand the policy and procedure statements on this form.

-2. Language department receptionist or other staff member.
+2. School of Languages and Literatures staff member.
 With reference to the student indicated on this form, the fee for the language examination and/or evaluation of his/her credentials ($60) has been paid.

 3. Examiner (do not administer the exam or evaluate credentials unless both signatures #1 and #2 have been supplied).
 I am an instructor or examiner whom the language department, as indicated above, has authorized to verify proficiency in the language shown.
 Having examined the student identified above, or having evaluated his/her credentials, I certify that he/she is proficient in the language at the level indicated.

 4. Head of the department offering the language as indicated above

 _________________________________ (signature) _________________ (date) 2/19/14